We offer a wide variety of fact sheets on women's health topics

 -

-If you had a curette after a miscarriage at the Women's this information sheet gives you advice for going home after your procedure.
+If you had a curette after a miscarriage at the Women's, this information gives you advice for recovering at home.

 -

-This information is for women who have had a cystoscopy at the Women's.
-It explains what to expect after your procedure and gives advice on how to care for yourself once you go home.
+If you had a cystoscopy at the Women's, this fact sheet explains what to expect after your procedure and gives advice on how to care for yourself at home.

 -